solgenomics/Tea/README.md

 `export PERL5LIB=/home/username/local-lib/lib/perl5:$PERL5LIB`

-Do not forget to source .bashrc to be sure this changes take effect.
+Do not forget to source .bashrc to be sure these changes take effect.

 R v3 must be installed for the interactive heatmap.
 Libraries d3heatmap and htmlwidgets should also be installed.